Guar gum: Allergies

 Some studies have found an allergic sensitivity to guar gum developed in a few individuals working in an industrial environment where airborne concentrations of the substance were present.
 In those affected by the inhalation of the airborne particles, common adverse reactions were occupational rhinitis and asthma.

 Dioxin contamination

-In July 2007, the European Commission issued a health warning to its member states after high levels of dioxins were detected in a food additive – guar gum – used as thickener in small quantities in meat, dairy, dessert or delicatessen products.
-The source was traced to guar gum from India that was contaminated with pentachlorophenol, a pesticide no longer in use.
-PCP contains dioxins as contamination.
-Dioxins damage the human immune system.
+In July 2007, the European Commission issued a health warning to its member states after high levels of dioxins were detected in guar gum, which was used as a thickener in small quantities in meat, dairy, dessert and delicatessen products.
+The source was traced to guar gum from India that was contaminated with pentachlorophenol (PCP), a pesticide no longer in use.
+PCP contains dioxins, which damage the human immune system.